ananthu7025/JobHunt/README.md

 - **Scoring System**: Comprehensive scoring based on skills, experience, education, and keywords
 - **Data Persistence**: MongoDB integration with Mongoose ODM
 - **Telegram Bot Integration**: Manage candidates and question sets through a Telegram bot.
+- **Dynamic Cover Letter Generation**: Automatically generates a personalized cover letter for each candidate using Gemini AI.
+- **Automated Emailing**: Sends the candidate's resume and cover letter to HR from the candidate's perspective.

 ## User Journey (HR Perspective)